SaschaWillems/Vulkan/README.md

 Note that these only contain the binaries, you still need the repository for the data (shaders, models, textures) and put the binaries into to bin subfolder.

 ## Vendor support
-The examples have been tested on different vendors, but since **most drivers are beta** not all examples may work with all vendors.
+The examples have been tested to work on recent NVIDIA and AMD GPUs, but since **most drivers are beta** not all examples may work with all vendors.

-Currently all examples should run on NVIDIA, and most of them on AMD too.
-Demos that currently won't work with one IHV will be fixed as soon as possible.

-The android examples have only been tested on NVIDIA hardware yet.

 ## API-Version